 Measure your results.
 Review your requests each quarter to determine which items were received.
 In one case, a nonprofit that needed baby food and other infant items found they had great response to the first quarter.
 After this the response declined.
 The nonprofit switched the wish list to office consumables.
 To obtain the needed baby food items, they partnered with several local service groups and asked their members to bring these items to their monthly luncheon as an ongoing service project.

 Paint A Picture

-In the list include more than the item’s name.
-Add the details donors will need to obtain exactly what you need.
+Include more than the item’s name on your list.
+Add the details donors need to obtain exactly what you need.
 Include the amount, color and size information, i.e., a dozen white twin bed sheets vs. bed sheets.
 Include an estimated price (some people will give cash.)
 For unusual items, consider a picture.
 Unless it is obvious, mention why you need it.
 The need for cat food is obvious at animal shelter, but less so for a Meals on Wheels Program that offers pet food with its deliveries.

 Short and Sweet

-People will skim your list of 10 to 15 items to see how they can help, but skip a 50-item list.
+People will skim your list of 10 to 15 items, but ignore a 50-item list.
+The latter is just too needy.
 Select fifteen or fewer items at a time.
 Replace these with new items as you receive the initial ones.

 Keep It Fresh

-You will obtain a better response if you vary your list.
-If after six months you haven’t received an item, remove it and seek it from another source.
+To obtain a better response vary the list.
+If after six months you haven’t received an item, remove it.
+Seek it from another funding stream.